C4Q/AC3.2-U6-UPic/README.md

 * at least one "complex" animation
 * animations are smooth and bug free.

-We leave it up to the developer to decide where best to place animations but in order to minimize external dependencies we require all animations be done in original code.
-CocoaPods cannot be used directly for animations, meaning using SnapKit is fine but using Facebook's Pop isn't.
+CocoaPods were not used directly for animations - SnapKit is fine but using Facebook's Pop isn't.